Memorable Manitobans: James Stanley Colton “Jasper” McKee (1930-2024)

 James Stanley Colton "Jasper" McKee

-He published several fiction and nonfiction books.
-His nonfiction includes Random Recollections of a Peripatetic Physicist (1998), Physics in the Real World (1999), The View from Below Cashel Hill (2000), 60 Years A-Growing: A History of the Canadian Association of Physicists – 1945-2005 (2005).
-His fiction includes The Heroic Failures of Anderton Snipe (2004) and Tails and Tales: True Stories and Shaggy-Dog Fiction (2004).
+A weekly science correspondent on CBC Radio, he also published several fiction and nonfiction books.
+His nonfiction included Random Recollections of a Peripatetic Physicist (1998), Physics in the Real World (1999), The View from Below Cashel Hill (2000), and 60 Years A-Growing: A History of the Canadian Association of Physicists – 1945-2005 (2005).
+His fiction included The Heroic Failures of Anderton Snipe (2004) and Tails and Tales: True Stories and Shaggy-Dog Fiction (2004).
+His excellent work in communicating science to the public was recognized by an Outreach Award from the University of Manitoba (1986), the McNeil Medal from the Royal Society of Canada (1995), and a Queen Elizabeth II Golden Jubilee Medal (2002).

 His articles for the Manitoba Historical Society: